mmartial/OpenInfra25-GenAI/CoreAI/iti/04-Gemma3/README.md

 ## About

-We will run Google’s Gemma 3 open models locally (instruction-tuned checkpoint: `gemma-3-4b-it`) to show Large Language Model (LLM) and Video Language Model (VLM) capabilities.
+We will run Google’s Gemma 3 open models locally (instruction-tuned checkpoint: `gemma-3-4b-it`) to show Large Language Model (LLM) and Vision Language Model (VLM) capabilities.
 This notebook demonstrates running a model without using a service to provide the model.

 High-level steps: